 Restoring the Database

 To start the restoration process, open the MacPractice Login window enter the default username and password (admin / password).
-Open the Database Connection Settings Drawer and verify that is has localhost listed for the Server IP Address and macpractice as the Database Name.
+Open the Database Connection Settings view by clicking the gear icon and verify that is has localhost listed for the Server IP Address and macpractice as the Database Name.

 Click the Lock icon and enter the computers Administrator User Name and Password.
 Next, click Restore Database.

-The checkbox in the middle of this prompt, if enabled, will carry over all authentication credentials for third party services such as any Reminder Services, eStatements, Direct Messaging, and any other services.
+The checkbox in the middle of this prompt, "I am restoring data for my main production database" will carry over all authentication credentials for third party services such as any Reminder Services, eStatements, Direct Messaging, and any other services.
 If you are restoring on your server computer, you will want to leave this option checked.

 If you are setting up a secondary server (which can be done for a variety of reasons) that will be operational in addition to the original server, you will want to uncheck this option to prevent potential data loss that would be caused by multiple servers synchronizing their data to third party services.